misiektoja/xbox_monitor/docs/usage.md

 xbox_monitor --send-test-webhook
 ```

-A failed delivery is retried once, a rate limit waits the delay the service asked for and bounds it, and redirects are never followed.
+A failed delivery is retried once.
+A rate limit waits the delay the service asked for and bounds it.
+Redirects are never followed.
 When both channels are enabled, each is delivered independently: an alert that reached Discord is not sent again just because the email failed.

 ## CSV Export